mitrasiddharth/mitrasiddharth.github.io/index.md

 About
 -------

-I am a Ph.D. student in the Statistics Department at the University of Washington.
-My advisor is [Peter Hoff](https://pdhoff.github.io), and I expect to graduate in June, 2018.
+I'm a postdoctoral associate in the Center for Applied Mathematics at the Cornell University.

 ## Research